Understanding OPC UA and Its Importance in OT Security

 Implementing OPC UA Security

-To mitigate these risks, it's essential to implement comprehensive security measures tailored to OPC UA environments.
+To mitigate these risks, implement security measures tailored to OPC UA environments.

 Authentication and Authorization